 Sign up for a credit monitoring service to alert you if there is any unauthorized use of your social security number.

 Consider placing a freeze on your credit.
 This means that no new lines of credit can be applied for or opened under your name.
 If you do need to apply for credit, you can unfreeze your credit for a small fee.

 Being proactive is the key.
 Even if you haven’t been victimized by an identity theft, it’s a good idea to pull a free copy of your credit report once a year at AnnualCreditReport.com.
-If you spot a problem like an unknown credit card, debt, or collection, you;ll want to start the dispute process right away.
+If you spot a problem like an unknown credit card, unfamiliar lines of credit, or other debt or collection, you’ll want to start the dispute process right away.

 Review Your Explanation of Benefits (EOB)

 Be sure to review your explanation of benefits from your insurance company.
 Be sure that the medical claims filed are indeed for the right member and the procedure(s) that were rendered.
 If you spot an error or something suspicious, be sure to contact your insurance company and/or the provider to get it investigated and corrected.

 Connect to public WiFi networks with caution.
 When you do connect, don’t submit personal information over the web.
 Avoid shopping, banking, or other transactions that require your personally identifiable information or financial information.
 Save these transactions for your personal secure network at home.